 Most entrepreneurs don’t take the time to really focus on the integral pieces of their financial projections.
 Instead, they make these three mistakes that send the banks running after other, more reliable borrowers.

-You pick some arbitrary percentage to grow revenue.
+Financial Projection Mistake #1: Picking an arbitrary percentage to grow revenue.

 To show your top-line revenue growth, you create your fancy spreadsheet formula that says “=[Last Month’s Revenue] * (1 + 50%).”
 Drag that formula across 12 months to show that your current $1,000 per month of revenue will magically turn into almost $90,000 per month by the end of the year (and over $11 million per month by end of year two).
 As Ace Ventura said, “Fiction can be fun!”